 Based on your reports, look to see how you can improve each of the key metrics and tweak your process to improve overall sales.
 Are there any obvious things to correct?
 Is there something that could easily be grown?

 Typically the best results come from focusing on improvement in all metrics, not just focusing on one of the three.
-For a more in-depth look into the numbers behind sales, check out our Sales Mathematics eBook.
+For a more in-depth look into the numbers behind sales, sign up to our Real-Time Sales Master Class.